 You might also like

-You might also find it helpful to read about the top mistakes men make in bed.
-If your partner has a low libido, even though there can be many reasons why, it’s still good to check if there’s something you’ve missed.
+It might be helpful to read about some mistakes men make with sex.
+If your partner has a low libido, even though there can be many reasons, it’s still good to check if there’s something you’ve missed.